Samedan Airport

 Samedan Airport (IATA: SMV, ICAO: LSZS), also known as Engadin Airport, is a regional airport in Samedan in the Engadin valley of Switzerland, 5 km from St. Moritz.

 History

 At the end of World War II, Swiss authorities identified existing locations that were to be modernized with new regional airports, as second tiers of infrastructure to support the primary urban airports, with Samedan being one of the five.

+On 17 August 2025, there was a referendum about the question if the 11 municipalities of the Upper Engadine are contributing 38 million of an 68.5 million Swiss francs investment to modernize the airport.

+The other 30.5 mio SFR are coming from the federal government and the canton Grisons.

+Rega is also building a new base at its own expense as part of the expansion.

+2,443 Upper Engadine residents (54.36 per cent of participants) voted yes and 2,051 voted no. Voter turnout was 45.64 per cent.

 Facilities

 The airport has one runway designated 03/21 with an asphalt pavement measuring 1800 x 40 metres (5905 x 130 ft).
 Because of its location at the bottom of a valley, it is not equipped with an instrument landing system.